A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Results

 The determination of some of the parameters suffers from degeneracies as shown in Appendix\ \ref{App:correlations}.
-One notices for instance the correlation between \adisc\ and \bdisc\, the parameters of the AVR (see Eq.\ref{eq:avr}), although all acceptable {\bfv combinations of the two produce very similar relations}.
-The thick disc velocity dispersions are also slightly correlated with the thin disc ones (in the parameters \sigratio, \adisc\ and \bdisc), probably due to the mix of the two populations in many fields.
+One notices for instance the correlation between \adisc\ and \bdisc\, the parameters of the AVR (see Eq.\ref{eq:avr}), although all acceptable combinations of the two produce very similar relations.
+The thick-disc velocity dispersions are also slightly correlated with the thin-disc velocity dispersions (in the parameters \sigratio, \adisc\ and \bdisc), probably because of the mix of the two populations in many fields.
 Fields where the thick disc is not polluted by the old thin disc are scarce.
-In order to improve this, information about abundances (in particular in $\alpha$ elements) would be necessary.
-Spectroscopic surveys such as APOGEE, LAMOST, GALAH or in the near future \Gaia\ DR3, WEAVE and 4MOST, will be most appropriate to improve the study by better splitting the thick from the thin disc.
-However this will be at the expense of more complex selection functions to be accurately estimated and applied on simulations.
+Information about abundances (in particular in $\alpha$ elements) would be necessary in order to improve this.
+Spectroscopic surveys such as APOGEE, LAMOST, GALAH, or in the near-future \Gaia\ DR3, WEAVE, and 4MOST will be most appropriate to improve the study by better splitting the thick from the thin disc.
+However, this will be at the expense of more complex selection functions to be accurately estimated and applied to simulations.

-In Appendix\ \ref{App:Rz} we show the overall characteristics of the best fit model, notably how the density and kinematics values vary with $R$ and $z$ for each age component.